EdwinWalela/edwinwalela/content/posts/callback-functions.md

 ---
 title: "Callback Functions"
 date: 2020-11-01T12:00:00+03:00
-draft: false
+draft: true
 toc: false
 images:
 tags:
-  - "Callbacks"
-  - "Node JS"
+  - "callback-functions"
-  - "Javascript"
+  - "javascript"
 ---

 Callback functions are quite common when programming with Javascript.
 As the name suggests, these are functions which are called after a certain task is completed.
-Callbacks are passed to other functions as parameters and are executed once the function it was passed into has finished execution.
+Callbacks are passed to other functions as arguments and are executed a certain task has finished execution.

 An example of a scenario where callback functions can be used is when retrieving records from a database.